-Almost a year on from the start of the COVID-19 pandemic, we are starting to see the impacts of the crisis on workplace culture in Australia.
+Almost a year on from the start of the COVID-19 pandemic, we are starting to see the impacts of the crisis on workplace culture in Australia and it's clear that the future of work is being reshaped.
 But although the picture is coming into more distinct focus, the long term effects probably won’t be apparent for years to come.

 What we do know is that the workplace, the workforce and the way we work have significantly and permanently changed.
 Lockdowns and travel bans have flipped what we thought about the nature of work altogether.
 Businesses have seen that employees don’t necessarily need to be in the office to get particular work done.
 Remote work has become the new norm.
 Commutes have been cancelled.
 Business travel superseded by Zoom meetings.
 So as we adjust to these new working ways, leaders must consider the effects this is having on company culture.

 Company or organisational culture is made up of every interaction within your business.
 It’s the processes, decisions and conversations held within your office and also what is played out online.
 In a recent webinar Axiom hosted, culture was likened to the body’s immune system.
 There to support the body, but if not treated well or looked after, it can fail or, in fact, attack.

 Company culture is critical as it guides behaviour.
 It tells employees how to respond, what choices to make and how to handle tricky issues.
 Company culture is the unseen force which drives employee decision-making day in, day out.
 Culture tells employees what to do when their leader is out of sight.

 How do we shape culture?